Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Introduction

-Say, for the sake of a concrete example, that we have a sample $\x_1$ from a binary Markov process with memory 1, with $n-\log n$ 1s followed by a string of $\log n$ 0s---so perhaps, this may have come from a source as in Example~\ref{ergodic_ex}.
+\paragraph*{Problem} If the source cannot always be well estimated as above, we would like to give the best possible answer from the length-$n$ sample---one which may also depend on how the data looks.
+Say, for the sake of a concrete example, that we have a sample $\x_1$, with $n-\log n$ 1s followed by a string of $\log n$ 0s.
+Perhaps, this may have come from a one-bit memory, slow mixing Markov source as in Example~\ref{ergodic_ex}.
 As we saw, it is futile to estimate stationary probabilities in this case.
 Contrast this sample with a new sample $\x_2$, also with $n-\log n$ 1s and $\log n$ 0s, but $\x_2$ has 0s spread uniformly in the sequence.
-Unlike in the case of $\x_1$, upon seeing $\x_2$ we may want to conclude that we have an \iid source with a high probability for 1.
+Unlike with $\x_1$, upon seeing $\x_2$ we may want to conclude that we have an \iid source with a high probability for 1.

-The particular application we are motivated by arises in high speed chip-to-chip communications, and is commonly called the backplane channel~\cite{FJ06}.
-Here, residual reflections between inter-chip connects form a significant source of interference.
-Because of parasitic capacitances, the channel is highly non-linear as well, and consequently the residual signal that determines the channel state is not a linear function of past inputs as in typical interference channels.
-We therefore consider a channel model where the output is not necessarily a linear function of the input, and in addition, the channel encountered by any input symbol is determined by the prior outputs.
-Such a model also yields to analytical transparency.
-Therefore, we begin with estimation problems in channels whose state is determined by the output memory.
-See also~\cite{A94,GC10} for other examples of output memory channels.
+We therefore ask how best to estimate properties of an ergodic, yet potentially slow mixing Markov process from a sample of size $n$.
+As the above example shows, we have an estimation problem where any estimator can only converge pointwise to the true values, rather than uniformly over the model class.
+Rather than e.a.s. guarantees, given a realization of a Markov process we attempt to provide deviation bounds for transition and stationary probabilities of substrings seen in the sample.
+We insist that our bounds, while being model dependent as is to be expected, must however be calculated using only parameters which are well-approximated from the data at hand.

+If the Markov source is completely arbitrary, such bounds will essentially be trivial.
+Therefore, we make an assumption justified by the motivation we consider---that the information provided by a symbol $i$ positions in the past given everything in between diminishes with $i$.
+However, we do not assume a-priori knowledge on the depth of context tree of the process, nor do we assume that the conditional probabilities given the pasts are bounded uniformly away from zero.